nicolasigor/codeAppearanceLatex/README.md

 An example document is provided in main.tex, which uses both approaches to show the code "leastSquares.jl".
 The Listing package is less prone to installation errors, but at least in ShareLatex both of them work well.
 Note that the Minted package needs a floating environment to support captions and labels.

 *************************************************************
-##codeListingConfig.tex ---- Listing package approach
+## codeListingConfig.tex ---- Listing package approach
 *************************************************************

 This is a config file to set:
-   1. Style for listing package (could be use on any language)
+   1. Style for listing package (could be used on any language)
    2. Julia syntax highlighting definition
    3. Command and environment to insert julia, python, and matlab code in your document easily.